 Time & people Number of hours worked Number of people involved

-15.6.2.1 Gathering data / 1
+15.6.2.1 Gathering data 75 18

-15.6.2.2 Consulting stakeholders / /
+15.6.2.2 Consulting stakeholders 25 15

-15.6.2.3 Filling in the questionnaire 50 10
+15.6.2.3 Filling in the questionnaire 70 8

 15.6.3 - Has a gender balanced contribution and participation been considered and implemented in the filling out of this questionnaire?
-Gender balance has been explicitly considered in the process but there are still deficiencies its implementation.
+Gender balance is explicitly considered and effectively implemented in the process.